RfidResearchGroup/proxmark3/doc/magic_cards_notes.md

 ^[Top](#top) ^^[Gen4](#g4top)

 UID and ATQB are configured according to block0 with a (14a) backdoor write.

+👉 hf_mf_ultimatecard.lua does not support 14443B commands yet.

 UID size is always 4 bytes.